solzimer/swstats/README.md

 Resumes a paused window.
 If shift is **true**, the timestamps of each slots will be shifted relative to the time the window is resumed, otherwise they keep their original timestamps.
 This will affect how the window is slided on the next second.

 ### destroy()
 Kill the window, so no new values will be added, and no slide will occur.
-Yoy can still access to its stats.
+You can still access to its stats.

 ### timeWindow.length
 Gets the current size of the window (number of slots)